There’s no reason to demonize inheritances.

 …for us to expect wealthy [white] people to distribute their wealth to low wealth Americans, but even “we” won’t do it.

-…for us to lament that “they” are sequestering wealth behind trusts, but even “we” won’t distribute a sizable portion of what we have as a philanthropic investment into a talented American from a low wealth household.
+…for us to lament that “they” are sequestering wealth behind trusts, but even “we” won’t commit to distribute a sizable portion of what we have as a philanthropic investment into a talented American from a low wealth household.

 Millions have lived and died waiting for an opportunity.
 Life is short.